-Electri icity
+Electricity

 Repair Category 1

-Notes The fuse box is old and of dated design.
-No evidence of recent testing was apparent.
+Notes The electrical system was noted to be of an older pattern with no recent electrical testing noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas
+Gas Gas

 Repair Category N/A

 Notes

 Water , plumbing and bathroom fittings

 Repair Category 1

-Notes No significant defects were noted.
+Notes No significant defects noted.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
-The roof void water tank requires a lid.

 Heating and hot water

 Repair Category 1

-Notes No significant defects were noted.
-We assume the oil boiler has been installed and maintained in line with the manufacturer's guidelines.
+Notes No significant defects noted from our limited visual inspection.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.